Today’s Taliban uses sophisticated social media practices that rarely violate the rules

 Citing those rulings, Facebook has designated the Taliban a “dangerous organization,” giving it a policy-based lever to pull when it chooses to remove accounts — no matter what the specific posts say.
 The company even closed down a popular hotline this week that the Taliban had set up on Facebook-owned WhatsApp for people to report incidents of violence, looting and other attacks.

+That move has prompted a backlash among those who have worked in the country and have seen the useful role that WhatsApp has played in Taliban operations as it seeks to operate as a government — as opposed to an armed insurgency.
+WhatsApp, which functions as a primary way Afghans communicate with each other in a country with a rudimentary telecommunications infrastructure, for several years has allowed people in areas where the Taliban had substantial power to register complaints and concerns with the group, including about civilian deaths.

+“Now that they’ve taken over the entire country, it becomes very difficult to shut down everything related to them because then, essentially, Afghans suffer,” said former international aid worker Ashley Jackson, author of the newly released “Negotiating Survival — Insurgent Relations in Afghanistan."

 Daniel Knowles, a foreign correspondent for the Economist magazine, noted on Twitter that such WhatsApp setups were common even before the Taliban took power.
-“I am slightly annoyed I didn’t write about these WhatsApp helplines ages ago,” he said after the Financial Times first reported that the hotline had been shut down.
+“I am slightly annoyed I didn’t write about these WhatsApp helplines ages ago,” he said after news of the hotline shutdown was reported.
 “But when I heard about them, they weren’t ‘helplines’.
 It was more just, your local Taliban were reachable by WhatsApp, and if you called, they would resolve disputes.
 It’s just how they govern.”

 A person familiar with Facebook’s deliberations, who spoke on the condition of anonymity to talk freely, said Facebook recognizes that U.S. sanctions date to the administration of President George W. Bush and has sought additional guidance from OFAC.
 In the past, OFAC has created carveouts to the sanction lists for special cases.